Fix: Boot Guard Verified Failed

 Boot Guard Verified Failed

-Solution 1: Update BIOS of Your System to the Latest Build
+1. Update Your System’s BIOS to the Latest Version

-1. Power on your system and press the F10 key to boot the system through the boot options.
-You may have to try 5 to 10 times to boot the system.
-If F10 is not working, try F12.
+1. Power on your system and repeatedly press the F10 key to access the boot options menu.
+You may need to try several times.
+If F10 does not work, try F12 instead.

 Press F10 or F12 Key

-2. When the system boots into the OS, launch a web browser and visit the website of your system’s manufacturer.
-Then manually download the latest version of BIOS for your specific model.
+2. Once your computer successfully boots into the operating system, open a web browser and go to your computer manufacturer’s website.
+Find and download the latest BIOS version for your specific model.

 Downloading the latest BIOS version